basilepineau/OC8/CONTRIBUTING.md

 # Contributing Guide

-Welcome to the **ToDo & Co** project!
+Welcome to the **ToDo & Co** project !
 This document will help you contribute effectively and follow the established development workflow.

 ---

 ## Project Workflow

-We use the **GitFlow** branching model:
+We use the **GitFlow** branching model :

 - `main`: contains production-ready code (tagged versions).
 - `develop`: contains the latest development version.